Contact tracing Q&As

 We may call (from (028) 9536 8888) those who do not wish to use the web service or those who cannot use the service for other reasons.

-If you have been identified as close contact you will receive a text message from ‘HSCtracing’ instructing you to self-isolate and get tested.
+If you have been identified as close contact you will receive a text message from ‘HSCtracing’.
 You should follow this advice immediately.Back to top

-Why I have received a text message from ‘HSCtracing’ asking me to self-isolate?
+Why I have received a text message from ‘HSCtracing’?

-If you receive a text message from ‘HSCtracing’ you should immediately self-isolate.
-This means you have been identified as a close contact of a confirmed case.
-As soon as a close contacts details are added to the contact tracing service system, they’ll get a text message advising them to self-isolate and get tested.
+If you receive a text message from ‘HSCtracing’ this means you have been identified as a close contact of a confirmed case.
+As soon as a close contacts details are added to the contact tracing service system, they’ll get a text message advising them to follow this advice.

 What if the person who tests positive doesn’t have the details of a contact?